Back to text menu | Back to clickable plan

 Virtually in the centre of the Forum, to the south of the Decumanus Maximus, are the remains of a brick circular structure (outside diameter 4.50 m.).
 It may have been built during the reign of Trajan (98-117 AD), or a bit earlier.
 A marble cornice runs around the lower part of the outer wall.
 Marble slabs were probably fastened in holes in the top of the cornice.
 Inside are six rectangular niches.
 The northern one (nr.
 1) is a blocked entrance.
 On the floor is a white mosaic.

 The structure was regarded as a basin or fountain-house (nymphaeum) until 1962, when Herbert Bloch proposed that it was a compitum.
 Compita were shrines at crossroads where the gods of the crossroads (Lares Compitales) were worshipped, together with the household gods of the Emperor (Lares Augusti).
-Bloch suggests that a number of curved inscriptions from 51 AD, found at some distance, belongs to the structure.
+Bloch suggests that a number of curved inscriptions from 51 AD, mentioning the Lares Augusti and found at some distance, belongs to the structure.
 He also states that the structure cannot be a nymphaeum, because there are no remains of hydraulic mortar, and because it is not clear how water reached and left the fountain.
 We should be aware that Bloch's remarks about the remains of the shrine, as he himself writes, were not based on autopsy.
 Being Jewish he emigrated to the United States in 1939.

 Some reflections on the circular structure